New local plan Click to get info

 The Council is in the process of preparing a new Local Plan for the borough, which is being delivered in stages.

 - Current stage: Direction of Travel (Issues and Options).
 This represents the first public consultation stage on the new local plan.
-In this consultation document the Council has set out the challenges and opportunities for the Borough, growth options and policy directions.
+In this consultation document the council set out the challenges and opportunities for the borough, growth options and policy directions.
+Public consultation was undertaken during the period 8 November to 22 December 2017.
 Please see Planning policy consultations page.

 The Council is developing its evidence base to support the new plan.
 Recent studies completed can be viewed on the Local Plan Evidence Base page

-- Next stage: Draft Local Plan (Preferred Options, 2018).
+- Next stage: Draft Local Plan (preferred options, autumn 2018).
 Further information to be published.

 The core strategy Click to get info